 Are genAI prototypes anti-social?

 So back to Enrico’s argument here… I’m not sold that faster = better and certainly not sold that faster = better = cheaper (specifically responding to the sentiment in his post that it has “always been a costly bottleneck”).
 I think that existing literature would argue quite the opposite.
-Faster = 1) more assumptions are missed in the core ideas, 2) ideas that appear already-refined become immune to questioning, and 3) faster, more-refined prototypes are ultimately less social.
+To me, there are three dangers with going too fast: Faster = 1) more assumptions are missed in the core ideas because you have less time to validate and test fundamental bias, 2) ideas that appear already-refined become immune to questioning because they appear to be already-solved problems, and 3) less time spent socially co-constructing.

-But inviting someone to write a language with you is different than asking someone to critique a sentence you wrote.
-Prototyping that is low fidelity (and slower) is the first kind.
-Higher fidelity (with LLM assistance or otherwise) invites the second.
+Inviting someone to write a language with you is different than asking someone to critique a sentence you wrote.
+What you want, when socializing a prototype, are conversation partners who want to question your core assumptions about whatever problems you believe exist and are trying to solve.
+Prototyping that is low fidelity (and slower) invites this language-crafting level of engagement with peers.
+Higher fidelity (with LLM assistance or otherwise) invites a copyediting level of feedback.
 We want socialization on the core symbols and ideas we choose to construct!
 And that might always have a human bottleneck built into it (for as long as we humans are in charge of prototyping, that is).

 Socially constructing meaning is slow (and good!)